altV/ip-whitelist-buildpack/README.md

 * Language/App Server agnostic.
 * Customizable NGINX config.
 * Application coordinated dyno starts.

-However there are some significant differences:

-* NGINX is built during initial deployment, rather than using a prebuilt binary.
-The binary is cached between deploys.
 * NGINX logs are sent directly to stderr rather than to the filesystem.
 This results in faster log delivery to Heroku logplex, and doesn't gradually fill the filesystem.
 * Signals are handled gracefully by the wrapper script, allowing both the app and NGINX to stop properly on dyno shutdown.

-* `PORT` is overridden to refer to the UNIX domain socket, so the application can detect whether it's running under NGINX or directly.
-This is especially because NGINX can be enabled or disabled at run-time by toggling `NGINX_ENABLED`.
+Note that
+* `PORT` is set to 7777 (or 7778) for the child process of originall application

 Versions
 --------